johnnywang1994/script-custom-module/README.md

 </script>
 ```

-> Notice: `setup` will parse every from entrypoint, and loop into its dependencies.
+> Notice: `setup` will parse dependency from specific entrypoint, and loop into its dependencies.

 ### Run up a local server to serve your static content
 you can install [serve](https://www.npmjs.com/package/serve) or any other http service to run up a dev server for your folder.